avarsm/O-GEquipment/README.md

   and re-solves for power at a best-in-class efficiency, to estimate savings and a simple payback period for upgrading.

-All of the above is shown, with real numbers substituted in, on the "View Engineering Calculations" panel for each equipment type, nothing is a black box.

 ## Known simplifications
 - Equipment curves are parametric models tuned to look like realistic